 2017 - 2019

-Xcel and the City of Boulder are coordinating in order to underground the overhead utilities on 19th Street from Upland to Norwood.
-This effort will occur over the next year, with design and construction led by Xcel and supported by city staff.
-Undergrounding is estimated to begin in Spring 2022.
+Xcel, Comcast, Century Link/Lumin, and the City of Boulder are coordinating in order to underground the overhead utilities on 19th Street from Upland to Norwood.
+Undergrounding is estimated to begin in July/August 2022 and last through early 2023.
 Please watch this webpage for updates on this work or register for the project eNews below.

-Staff anticipates completing final project design by the end of 2021.
-The earliest construction start date will be Fall 2022, dependent on the permitting process, CDOT clearances and funding.
+Staff anticipates completing final project design by early 2023.
+The earliest construction start date will be spring/summer 2023, dependent on the permitting process, CDOT clearances and funding.

 From Norwood to Sumac on both the east and west sides of 19th Street:

 - Install continuous sidewalks and curb & gutter on both sides of 19th Street from Norwood to Sumac avenues